franciscomcm/franciscomcm.github.io/blog/unit-testing.md

 ### Acknowledgements

-As an experiment, parts of this text were designed with the support of Claude-3 Haiku and Grammarly-AI based on provided notes.
+As an experiment, parts of this text were edited with the support of Claude-3 Haiku and Grammarly-AI based on provided notes.
 The image was generated with Playground.